-- own experimental programs with sorting grids and presenting its results to the Director. - 35.
-To renew the requirement for all purse-seine vessels to first retain on board and then land all bigeye, skipjack, and yellowfin tuna caught, except fish considered unfit for human consumption for reasons other than size.
-A single exception shall be the final set of a trip, when there may be insufficient well space remaining to accommodate all the tuna caught in that set. - 38.36.
-The IATTC shall continue efforts to promote compatibility between the conservation and management measures adopted by the IATTC and WCPFC in their goals and effectiveness, especially in the overlap area, including by frequent consultations with the WCPFC, in order to maintain, and inform their respective members of, a thorough understanding of conservation and management measures directed at bigeye, yellowfin, and other tunas, and the scientific bases and effectiveness of those measures. - 39.37.
-Review, during the year 20222025, the weighting process and risk analysis implemented for bigeye tuna and yellowfin tuna (see documents SAC-11 INF-F, SAC-11-INF-J, SAC-11-06, and SAC-11-07) with emphasis on the impact on the management advice, taking care that this activity does not impact the research plan of the scientific staff as described in document SAC-12-01. - 40.
-Assess, in 2023, the status of bigeye tuna through updated assessments (as defined in document IATTC-98-INF-B), taking care that this activity does not impact the research plan of the scientific staff as described in document SAC-12-01. - 41.
-The IATTC Secretariat shall conduct, for presentation at the 2022 SAC meeting, an interim stock assessment for skipjack tuna using currently available fisheries and biological data (as proposed in IATTC-98-INF-F), which may be replaced or enhanced with the results of the benchmark assessment envisaged under the work plan described in document SAC-12-01. - 42.38.
-Subject to the availability of the necessary funding, the IATTC scientific staff shall initiate, starting in 20222025, research work on the relationship between the depth of nets deployed by tuna vessels and the catches of bigeye tuna, in order to determine its effect on an increase in fishing mortality in each area of operation.
-For the 2023-2026 meeting of the IATTC SAC, the results of this work should be presented for their respective analysis and recommendations to the Commission. - 43.
-In 2022, 2023, and 2024 the results of these measures shall be evaluated in the context of the results of the stock assessments and of changes in the level of active capacity in the purse-scine fleet and, depending on the conclusions reached by the IATTC scientific staff, in consultation with the Scientific Advisory Committee, and based on such evaluation, the Commission shall take further actions including substantial extension of closure days for purse-scine vessels or equivalent measures, such as catch limits. - 44.39.
+- 42. Subject to the availability of the necessary funding, the IATTC scientific staff shall initiate, starting in 2022, research work on the relationship between the depth of nets deployed by tuna vessels and the catches of bigeye tuna, in order to determine its effect on an increase in fishing mortality in each area of operation.
+For the 2023 meeting of the IATTC SAC, the results of this work should be presented for their respective analysis and recommendations to the Commission. - 43.
+In 2022, 2023, and 2024 the results of these measures shall be evaluated in the context of the results of the stock assessments and of changes in the level of active capacity in the purse-seine fleet and, depending on the conclusions reached by the IATTC scientific staff, in consultation with the Scientific Advisory Committee, and based on such evaluation, the Commission shall take further actions including substantial extension of closure days for purse-seine vessels or equivalent measures, such as catch limits. - 44.
 The IATTC shall continue efforts to develop harvest strategies for tropical tunas.
 The IATTC scientific staff shall continue to establish the scientific basis, through Management Strategy Evaluation testing, to advise the Commission on initial candidate harvest strategies, starting with bigeye tuna.
-The staff, consulting with the SAC, shall then present for the Commission's consideration in 2024-2025 a candidate harvest strategy for bigeye tunatropical tunas as they become available, including candidate management actions to be taken under various stock conditions. - 45.40.
-Except in cases of force majeure prescribed in paragraph 14.12, no exemptions will be allowed with regard to the closure periods notified to the Director in accordance with paragraph 13.11a, nor with regard to the fishing effort of the purse-seine fleets of the respective CPCs.
+The staff, consulting with the SAC, shall then present for the Commission's consideration in 2024 a candidate harvest strategy for bigeye tuna, including candidate management actions to be taken under various stock conditions. - 45.
+Except in cases of force majeure prescribed in paragraph 14, no exemptions will be allowed with regard to the closure periods notified to the Director in accordance with paragraph 13a, nor with regard to the fishing effort of the purse-seine fleets of the respective CPCs.